 Copyright permission has been obtained and is included for any table, diagram, or illustration to be reproduced from other publications.
 Copyrighted items are appropriately acknowledged in the references.

 Where available, DOIs or URLs for the references have been provided.

 Asian JO is an online, open-access, peer-reviewed journal that accepts manuscripts under three sections:

 Original articles Manuscripts featuring original research that has been conducted and written by the authors themselves.
 You may download the guidelines here. - Limited to 3,000 words, excluding abstract, references, tables, and addenda (i.e. surveys) - Structured abstract limited to 350 words including the following sections: purpose, study design, materials and methods, results, and conclusions. - No maximum limit for figures and references.

 Case reports/Case series Manuscripts featuring descriptive reports of one or more patients involving unique or interesting cases in terms of presentation or management.
-You may download the guidelines here. - Limited to 1,500 words, excluding abstract and references. - Unstructured abstract summarizing the case(s) and findings in a maximum of 250 words. - Maximum of three figures and ten references.
+You may download the guidelines here. - Limited to 1,500 words, excluding abstract and references. - Unstructured abstract summarizing the case(s) and findings in a maximum of 250 words. - Maximum of five figures and ten references.